ADev531/PTKGallery/README.md

-# PTKGallery (Mobile UI)
+# PTKGallery
-This branch tests mobile ui, to make PTKGallery work on mobile devices.
+The unofficial gallery of the game "Promises to Keep VN".

 Credits: [click here](/CREDITS.md)